solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

   - AI in Development
 ---

 Let's be honest.
-Those who have embraced AI as part of their daily development work have noticed significant improvements in both speed and quality.
+Those who have embraced AI as part of their daily development work have noticed significant improvements in both speed and *quality* (yes, we are *not* talking about vibe coding).
 So the question is no longer "Is AI useful for coding?" but rather "How do I get the most out of it?"

-Why do some developers see tremendous benefits while others end up with spaghetti code?
+Why do some developers see tremendous performance benefits while others end up with spaghetti code?
 I took on a challenge at the end of last year to only work by prompting, in order to learn the ins and outs of AI-assisted development.

 In this post, I'll share the key lessons from that journey, and hopefully inspire you to give it (another) try.